VictorioBerra/linqpad-docker-mssql/README.md

 Theres a little flag that also lets you skip the creation and deletion of the container if you need a more rapid development experience.

+## TODO

+I would like to move all of the code off to a NuGet package.

 ## LICENSE:

 MIT